Studio Arts Boulder is building a second facility to expand the ceramics program and add new studio art forms.

 The historic building is not universally accessible.
 We cannot accommodate people with low mobility or other disabilities because we do not have a fully ADA-accessible facility.
 Currently, we are able to provide reduced-rate classes to adults with mild traumatic brain injuries.
 We would like to do more therapeutic art programs, but we need a more accessible building to do so.
 In addition, Boulder county is aging.
 Serving this growing population of seniors is critical as the demographics shift.
 In order to truly serve all ages and abilities, we need a fully accessible facility.

 There's no room for other art forms.
 Our mission is to cultivate the artist in each of us by inviting creative collaboration in the study, practice, and advancement of the studio arts.
 The "studio arts" are those art forms that require a significant investment in equipment, facilities, and safety precautions that are often beyond the means of most individuals, such as ceramics, printmaking, woodwooking, glass, metal, and fiber arts.
 We've built collaborative relationships with leaders in other art forms who are eager to provide community education programs.
 A second facility will enable us to offer classes and other programs in addition to ceramics.

-Last spring, Studio Arts Boulder secured a donation of land worth approximately $1.5 million within the new Diagonal Crossing development at the intersection of 47th Street and Independence Road (see map).
+Studio Arts Boulder has secured a donation of land worth approximately $1.5 million within the new Diagonal Crossing development at the intersection of 47th Street and Independence Road (see map).